 Awareness is a challenging, yet essential, ADHD Success skill.
 We tend to careen through life like pinballs, impulsively chasing whatever grabs our attention.
-To be truly successful gain awareness of your thoughts and actions.
+To be truly successful, you need to gain awareness of your thoughts and actions.
 This doesn’t mean you won’t occasionally ‘pinball’.
 However, it’s essential you frequently check in with what you’re doing so you can catch yourself and get back on track.

-2. Create Systems and Structure to Make Your Life Run More Easily
+2. Create Systems and Structures to Make Your Life Run More Easily

 Many ADHD adults avoid systems and structures, thinking of them as boring; limiting flexibility and creativity.
-In reality the structures and systems will make your world more ADD-friendly.
+In reality, the structures and systems will make your world more ADHD-friendly.
 Cleverly set routines in your personal and business life allow you to stay on an even course so you can accomplish essential everyday tasks while still expressing your individuality and creativity.

 3. Exercise Regularly